What is multigraph in data structure? Definitions, implementations, and use

 • Force-directed layout

 The layout aims to evenly distribute the nodes and minimize edge crossings, resulting in a visually balanced representation.
-It simulates physical forces such as gravity, electrostatics, and spring forces does not impose large requirements on the graph structure (i.e., it requires no cycles), and is often used to represent "Knowledge graphs."
+It simulates physical forces such as gravity, electrostatics, and spring forces does not impose large requirements on the graph structure (i.e., it requires no cycles), and is often used to represent knowledge graphs.
+For multigraphs, this layout can separate multiple edges into curved paths to improve readability.

 • Circular layout

-The nodes are positioned along a circle, with edges connecting them accordingly.
+The nodes in a circular layout are positioned along a circle, with edges connecting them accordingly.

 • Hierarchical layout

 This layout arranges nodes in a hierarchical structure, where nodes are organized into layers.
-This type of layout often presents a one-way data flow through the graph, and it is used e.g. for Data Lineage.
+Multiple edges in hierarchical multigraphs can be displayed as parallel lines or bundled connections between levels.
+This type of layout often presents a one-way data flow through the graph, and it is used e.g. for data lineage.

 • Grid layout